gutbag/BMW_TomTom_Adaptor/README.md

 Fits into the back of the TomTom.
 Provides a mechanism for a locator block with locking 'key' so that the TomTom with the mount can be removed from the bike without the rest of the relatively bulky adaptor.

 ### TomTomLocatorBlock
 Fits into the TomTomMount and can be locked to it.
 Contains a PCB with two pogo pins that supply 5V to the TomTom.
-A small silicone rubber seal surrounds the pogo pins.
+A small silicone rubber seal surrounds the pogo pins and should be glued in place.

 ### InternalSupport
 Fits between the TomTomLocatorBlock and the AdaptorBase to keep the TomTom PCB and the BMW PCB in place.